Michael Carritt

 Michael John Carritt (3 January 1906 – 1990) was a British communist revolutionary, spy, university lecturer, and a supporter of Indian independence.
 After graduating from Oxford University, Carritt joined the British Empire's Indian Civil Service.
 While working for the Civil Service, Carritt became a communist after witnessing the brutality of the British colonial occupation of India.
 Carritt became a double-agent for the Communist Party of India (CPI), secretly supplying them with information to help them resist British colonialism.
-After returning from India, he helped the Communist Party of Great Britain (CPGB) develop their policies concerning Indian independence, and he taught philosophy for the Workers Education Association in Brighton, and later for Oxford University and the University of Sussex.
+After returning from India, he helped the Communist Party of Great Britain (CPGB) develop their policies concerning Indian independence.
+Over the course of his career he worked as an educator for the Workers Education Association in Brighton, Oxford University, and the University of Sussex.

 Early life, family, and education

 Michael Carritt was born on 3 January 1906.
-His mother Winifred Carritt was a communist activist ,and his father Edgar Carritt was an Emeritus Professor of Philosophy at University College of Oxford University.
+His mother Winifred Carritt was a communist activist, and his father Edgar Carritt was an Emeritus Professor of Philosophy at University College of Oxford University.
 Michael Carritt was 1 of 5 brothers, all of whom became socialist revolutionaries.
 Carritt also had 2 sisters, although neither are known to have joined the British communist movement like their brothers.

-Michael Carritt was first educated as a child at a school in Sedbergh, Cumbria.
-As an adult he studied Classics at Queen's College, of Oxford University, being the first of his siblings to graduate with a university degree.
+Michael Carritt was educated at a school in Sedbergh, Cumbria.
+As an adult he studied at Queen's College, of Oxford University, graduating with a degree in Classics.
 He took the Indian Civil Service (ICS) exam and passed in 1928, after a year of studying law.